 - After suspension, the mixture should be white to off-white and cloudy.

-- BYDUREON must be administered immediately after the exenatide powder is suspended in the diluent and transferred to the syringe.
+- BYDUREON must be administered immediately after the exenatide powder is suspended in the diluent.

-- Use a puncture-resistant container to discard the syringe with the needle still attached.
+- Use a puncture-resistant container to discard BYDUREON with the needle still attached.
 Do not reuse or share needles or syringes.

 - Keep out of the reach of children.